 This information pack is intended to be as accurate as possible; however, some details may change before or during the event in response to circumstances.
-Every effort will be made to inform you of any necessary changes.
+Every effort will be made to inform you of any necessary changes and this year we will have a strong online presence so please keep an eye on Scouting Ireland's social media platforms.